GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 To open an existing project in OpenRefine, click  `Open Project`  from the main OpenRefine screen (in the left-hand menu).
 When you click this, you will see a list of the existing projects and can click on a project's name to open it.

+### The sample dataset

+We will be using open data from Transport & Main Roads obtained from the Queensland Government's [open data portal](https://data.qld.gov.au).
+The original dataset presents 17 years of traffic accidents, their location, type of accident, level of injury, and other features, with over 300,000 observations.

+The data used in this lesson is a smaller four-year subset and has had changes made for training purposes.